-The purpose of this endowment is to provide assistance to undergraduate students in the Department of Computer Science & Engineering.
+The purpose of this endowment is to provide assistance to undergraduate students in the Paul G. Allen School of Computer Science & Engineering.

 The scholarship was established by an anonymous donor in 2001 in honor of Hellmut's accomplishments and contributions to the CSE department.
 The award is based on academic merit.
 Currently the endowment generates $2,500 a year.